anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 In summary, **Conformance** testing will be performed as part of cloud infrastructure and workload lifecycle testing which includes **Verification** and **Validation**, defined further as:

 - **Verification** is performed using reviews (e.g., manifests) to ensure that the cloud infrastructure or workload is delivered as per implementation specifications.
-- **Validation** confirms the infrastructure or workload meet the expected or desired behaviour.
+- **Validation** confirms the infrastructure or workload meet the expected or desired behaviour by means of automated testing.

 **All Terms utilized throughout this chapter are intended to align with LFN Complinace and Verification Committee (CVC) definitions, and their use through CVC documentation, guidelines, and standards.**